Obstetric Bleeding Study UK

 -

-Heavy bleeding during and after birth is the most common problem when giving birth to a baby.
+Heavy bleeding during and after birth is the most common problem of childbirth.
 We have created a new way of managing heavy bleeding during and after childbirth (called the OBS UK care bundle).
 This care bundle helps to recognise bleeding early and to standardise the treatment of heavy bleeding during childbirth.
 When this package of care was introduced in Wales, we found that the number of women and birthing people who needed a blood transfusion was reduced and that fewer had very large bleeds.
 We now need to run this larger study to see whether the improvements seen in Wales can be seen across the wider NHS.
 If the OBS UK care bundle is shown to make a big improvement to outcomes, then it may advise the new UK standard guidance for dealing with heavy bleeding during and after childbirth.

 -